Conformal field theory on the plane: Basic consequences of conformal symmetry

 \subsection{Conformal bootstrap}

 The application of the bootstrap approach to conformal field theories, called the \textbf{conformal bootstrap} , is particularly powerful in two dimensions.
-This is because the algebra of conformal transformations is infinite dimensional, so that the spectrum can be decomposed into a small number of large representations.
-Moreover, the factorization of the symmetry algebra into two copies of the Virasoro algebra implies that symmetry equations factorize into $z$-dependent equations from the left-moving Virasoro algebra, and $\bar{z}$-dependent equations from the right-moving Virasoro algebra.
-It follows that all universal quantities, for example $f_{R_1,R_2}^{R_3,\lambda}(v_i|x_j)$ from \eqref{clcf}, can be factorized into $z$-dependent and $\bar{z}$-dependent functions.
-This is called \textbf{\boldmath holomorphic factorization} , where the term ``holomorphic'' should be understood as \textbf{\boldmath locally holomorphic} : the $z$-dependent factors are supposed to be $\bar{z}$-independent, but they can have singularities such as poles and branch cuts.
+This is because the algebra of conformal transformations is infinite-dimensional, so that the spectrum can be decomposed into a small number of large representations.
+Moreover, since the symmetry algebra factorizes into two copies of the Virasoro algebra, and since the spectrum is a sum of factorizable representations, symmetry equations factorize into $z$-dependent equations from the left-moving Virasoro algebra, and $\bar{z}$-dependent equations from the right-moving Virasoro algebra.
+This leads to \textbf{\boldmath holomorphic factorization} : any universal quantity can be factorized into a holomorphic function of $z$, times a holomorphic function of $\bar z$.
+The holomorphic functions that appear are typically not entire functions, and have singularities such as poles, branch cuts and/or essential singularities, just like the functions $\frac{1}{z},\sqrt{z}, e^{-\frac{1}{z}}$.
 We will see in more detail in Section \ref{secaco} how holomorphic factorization simplifies the condition \eqref{cccc} of OPE associativity.

 In two-dimensional conformal field theory, the assumption of the existence of an OPE has a natural generalization: the assumption that on any closed contour $C$, one can insert a decomposition of the identity operator,